StefanoND/stvim/README.md

 ## FOR WINDOWS USERS

-### You'll have issues with treesitter and telescope-fzf, follow the steps below to remedy that.
+### You'll have issues with treesitter and telescope-fzf, follow the steps below to remedy that

 ## Treesitter

-#### Go to https://www.msys2.org/ and download the "msys2-x86_64-XXXXXX.exe" file
+#### Go to <https://www.msys2.org/> and download the "msys2-x86_64-XXXXXX.exe" file

-#### Install it, open the terminal and run the following commands:
+#### Install it, open the terminal and run the following commands

         pacman -Syu
         pacman -S base-devel mingw-w64-ucrt-x86_64-toolchain --needed